Important SaaS Metrics You Should Track

 22. Lead Velocity Rate

 Your business can generate more qualified leads by running multi-channel digital marketing campaigns.
-But it must measure the performance of marketing campaigns accurately only based on the increase or decrease in the number of qualified leads generated every month.
+However, it must measure the performance of marketing campaigns accurately only based on the increase or decrease in the number of qualified leads generated every month.

 This metric helps you compare the number of qualified leads generated in the previous and current months.
 You can calculate the lead velocity rate by deducting the number of qualified leads generated in the previous month from the number of qualified leads generated in the current month and dividing the figure by the number of qualified leads in the previous month.